 Another potential drawback is that the account only allows 50 free transactions every month, with a $0.50 fee per item after that.
 If your business makes a lot of expenses or receives a lot of payments, this account could get expensive fast.

-Like the bank’s business savings account, this one offers the same $100 bonus with the same requirements to qualify.
+Similar to the bank’s business savings account, this one offers a $200 bonus to new accountholders who complete qualifying activities.
 Read our full review of Business Interest Checking.

 How to Choose the Best Small Business Savings Account